-The SMX protocol runs on top of a local TCP connection.
+The SMX protocol as specified in this memo runs over a bi-directional pipe or over a local TCP connection between the agent and the runtime system.
 Protocol messages never leave the local system.
-It is therefore not possible to attack the message exchanges if the underlying operating system protects local TCP connections from other users on the same machine.
+It is therefore not possible to attack the message exchanges if the underlying operating system protects bi-directional pipes and local TCP connections from other users on the same machine.